Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game9_clue_analysis.md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The clues are highly specific to 'Born a Crime', using unique details about the author's upbringing, the context of apartheid, the use of humor, and the parental figure.
-They avoid any overlap with the other choices.
+Clues are highly specific to 'Born a Crime', avoiding direct answer words.
+They capture themes of racial segregation, family, language, identity, South African history, and the mother-child relationship effectively.
+Some clues could be slightly more paraphrased to avoid strong echoes of the book's known aspects, but overall very strong.

 ✅ Strengths:
 - Generally specific and relate to correct answer